DanielBMarkham/Info-Ops/manuscript/chapter15.md

 The meetings I still have nightmares about are the ones that go off-the-rails like this, diving way too far into the weeds way too early -- and then the business leader?
 He dives right in too.
 Turns out he used to be a tech guy.
 So we're going to spend an hour talking clusters and indexing strategy.
 After all, he wants to show the troops he hasn't lost his edge.

-The pros pop all over the place, adjusting their mental model as they go.
+In contrast, the professionals pop all over the place, adjusting their mental model as they go.
 In a new effort, they're constantly looking to the top of the pyramid, not in the weeds.
 That day will come soon enough.
-If the business leader wants to prove he's still got database chops?
+But if the business leader wants to prove he's still got database chops?
 Fine.
 We'll look at database diagrams asking questions about minutiae -- while we follow up with questions that fill out the rest of the model.
-It's a handicap but they'll work through it.
+Their obsession with tiny detail is a handicap this early in the game but they'll work through it.

-We tell him we'd like to bring a more professional model back tomorrow, do some interactive work.
+We tell the deck guy we'd like to bring a more professional model back tomorrow, do some interactive work.
 Could he spare an hour?
 Seeing that we know our business, are capable and thorough, and are concerned about his values, he agrees.

 By acting in a professional manner, using Structured Analysis, gently explaining to our customer how he can be the happiest for the money he's spending, negotiating carefully with him to give him what he wants, we are establishing trust.
 Aside from job competence, the reason most projects fail is due to a lack of trust.
 We create poor, buggy products.
 We don't spend enough time together.
 We become order takers for the customer instead of friends and partners.
 We use bait-and-switch tactics with staffing.
 All of these create a lack of trust, and a lack of trust kills projects.